dukusolutions/highland-service-order-intake/README.md

   "message": "Service order request received and queued for processing."
 }
 ```

+After a successful submission, the server also fires a best-effort `POST /api/ServiceIntake/TriggerQueueProcessing` call to kick off backend processing.

 **Save the `referenceId`** — you need it to check order status.